Fall semester is an exciting time on campus.

 You also might want to consider using some of your earnings to start paying off college loans early.
 Even small payments can make a big difference in the long run.

-Here are some additional resources to help you navigate the world of student employment:
+Here are some additional resources to help you navigate the world of student work:

 College is a period in our lives unlike any other.
 It’s when many of us experience true independence for the first time and where we start to think about who we are and who we want to be.
 While it can be easy to get consumed by school, work, and studying (all of which are important!), college can also be a great time to go after personal goals.